andyfraser/shop-demo/USER_MANUAL.md

 ### User & Delivery Management
 *   **Role Control:** Manage users and assign `Admin` or `Customer` roles.
 *   **Delivery Tiers:** Configure shipping options with specific costs and "Free Shipping" thresholds.
+*   **Backup & Restore:** Safeguard your data by exporting the entire database to your local machine.
+Restore your shop's state by uploading a previous backup file.

 ---